 This version makes avocado the star.
 The avocado is a great healthy alternative for mayo, and it doesn’t compromise in creaminess or flavor!

-For the avocados, chop them into chunks and toss them with the rest of the ingredients.
-If you want a more creamy consistency, you can use a potato masher or fork to fully mash and blend them.
+- Avocados: Chop them into chunks and toss them with the rest of the ingredients.
+If you want a more creamy consistency, you can use a potato masher or fork to mash and blend them.

-For the tuna, I used wild caught albacore tuna packed in water.
+- Tuna: I used wild-caught albacore tuna packed in water.
 You can also use drained solid white albacore tuna in oil if you prefer.

-The jalapenos in this recipe are optional.
-I like to add them for some additional crunch as well as a little spicy kick, but you can leave them out completely if you prefer.
+- Jalapeños: These are optional.
+I like to add them for some additional crunch and a little spicy kick, but you can leave them out completely if you prefer.

 This recipe a great base for different kinds of meals.
 Here are a few ways I love to serve it: